Azure/acs-engine/docs/clusterdefinition.md

 #### Choosing a Windows version

 If you want to choose a specific Windows image, but automatically use the latest - set `windowsPublisher`, `windowsOffer`, and `windowsSku`.
-If you need a specific version, then add `imageVersion` too.
+If you need a specific version, then add `agentWindowsVersion` too.

 You can find all available images with `az vm image list`

 ```bash
 $ az vm image list --publisher MicrosoftWindowsServer --all -o table